 If you suspect that you’re being underpaid for overtime, start documenting the problem and learning your rights.
 Write down every time that your employer fails to compensate you for work that you did “off the clock,” things you did for work outside of the workplace, time spent putting on or taking off work-related gear or a uniform, time for travel that is related to work, and hours worked over 40 hours per workweek.
 Make sure you do not fall within one of Ohio’s exemptions.
 Then, consult with a lawyer about a potential unpaid overtime claim.

 Pursuing an unpaid overtime claim in Cleveland requires proof that your boss has been underpaying you.
 This may include bank statements, wage documents, employment contracts, and timecards.
 A lawyer can help you gather evidence to prove that you are being underpaid or that your overtime hours have gone unlawfully unpaid.
 Then, your lawyer can file an overtime wage claim on your behalf to pursue financial reimbursement.
 You may be entitled to backpay for unpaid wages, plus interest, attorney’s fees, and more.

 Unpaid overtime can significantly diminish your paychecks.
 State and federal law both entitle you to a certain amount of money for overtime hours worked.
 Scott & Winters Law Firm, LLC can review your case for free and let you know if it has merit.
 If we believe you have grounds for a lawsuit, we can help you file the paperwork, collect evidence and go up against your employer in pursuit of fair compensation.
-Call (216) 912-2221 today or contact us online to learn more during a free case review in Cleveland.
+Call (216) 912-2221 today or contact us online if you have questions about wage theft and want to learn more during a free case review in Cleveland.